 This Long-Term Stormwater Management Plan (LTSWMP) describes the systems, operations and the minimum standard operating procedures (SOPs) necessary to manage pollutants originating from or generated on this property.
 Any activities or site operations at this property that contaminate water entering the City’s stormwater system and generate loose litter must be prohibited, unless SOPs are written to manage those activities or operations, and amended into this LTSWMP.

-The Jordan River, theand Utah Lake are impaired but do not have a TMDL.
+The Jordan River is impaired and has a TMDL, the Utah Lake is impaired but does not have a TMDL.
 The LTSWMP is aimed at addressing these impairments in addition to all other pollutants that can be generated by this property.

 CONTENTS